 top of page

-Patrick staged his first AWI game at the War Room last Sunday, with a refight of the main action at the Battle of Monmouth (1778).
+Patrick staged his first AWI game at the War Room last Sunday, with a refight of the main action at the Battle of Monmouth (1778) - following May's refight of the morning action.
 Brian, Greg and Rob were the Americans, while Alex, Doug and Mark were the British.
 The game, using Patrick's 28mm figures and British Grenadier rules, lasted 13 turns, and ended in an American victory.

 The battle was the last of the Philadelphia campaign (1777-1778), and saw the British withdrawing north harassed by the Americans.
 Both sides had good troops, the British with many elite units, the Americans with first line and some second line units.
 Both sides had excellent higher commanders.